thatdecade/OLED-Digital-Dice/README.md

 Glue the tilt switch with the wires facing up, so the dice is only rolled when you shake it on it's side or upside down.
 This prevents the number from changing while the dice is just sitting on the table.

+# Programming:

+You will need to add the d1 mini (esp8266) and LCD (SSD1306) to your Arduino IDE.
+Instructions here: https://github.com/esp8266/Arduino#installing-with-boards-manager

+Select "NodeMCU 1.0 (ESP-12E Module)" from Tools > Board.

+Program the board.

+If you need more help: https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide

 # Usage: